EduVault/eduvault/notes.md

 - How sensitive is textile personAuth?
 Can it be saved locally?

 ## musings

+using eduvault:

+1. load credentials
+2. load local DB
+   start working with it immediately. generates a backlog.
+3. load remote DB
+   changes to local DB are debounced after which it syncs and clears backlog
+4. Listen for changes. how are changes from remote merged? automatically, or manually? could choose certain collections or key/values to intercept and handle manually. or in certain situations. conflicts should be brought up, and put in the 'remoteToLocal' backlog/callstack.

+It would be nice to have typescript recommendations for how to deal with the data in the db.
+Almost like an ORM situation. schema registry should also be able to generate typescript types. devs can add @eduvault/personDBTypes which is a repo often updated. that or use a CLI which will download them from the api server database and store them in the developers folder of choice. can my library have a dev-dependency? eduvault looks for @eduvault/personBDTypes in development env but not prod?

+loadPageChecks change to loadCredentials

+what do i want to happen? how can I make tests to automate the trials and prove the success.

+be able to check on page loads if the db is already running. if so do nothing, except load default deck if not, run pageLoad checks to find credentials if credentials able to be recovered, start local db.
+App should have all CRUD operations available now. intercept all calls to local DB and add them too the backlog next() to route, if it is home route, store default deck if need be. and async load remote db. make a method that debounces, and makes a backlog of localDB changes that need to be synced. then call remote sync and clear backlog.
+Does textile actually already have this? test.

+eduvault.save(content, options: { deBounceTime: 300ms})
+eduvault.onRemoteChange()
+eduvault.onRemoteConflict()

+what happens when you db.open() and there's already an existing DB?

+how does the 'token' work?
+experiment with userAuth expiring. add to test suite.

 shared file config file cannot use .env, because it is now a library. each project should extend the config file, and import .envs there. envs should be set by docker-compose (reading from .env file) when IN_DOCKER="true". otherwise use .env file. try to minimize envs and mximize configs, i.e. publick keys can be in conifg.